shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 the experiment, they experience very little lift from the experiment (the lift is not quite `0%`, but close.)

-The the rate of the diminishing effect of an experiment is large assumption of this simulation.
+The rate of the diminishing effect of an experiment is large assumption of this simulation.
 This is my best guess at a reasonable rate, and depending on the product/service/experiment, this graph will certainly change.

 Now let's apply the "Percent of Lift Applied" to the Baseline Conversion Rate and the Lift in the Variant.